This question is almost as old as these living pieces of history. Do you know how to tell the difference between these aquatic titans?

 Taste (wait, what?)

 Want to learn more about crocodilians?
-Check out our book recommendations on Amazon!
+Check out our book recommendations!

-Have any crocodilian question?
+Have any crocodilian questions?
 Submit a question to our Flocking Mailbag!